wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ionic.md

 ### 4. Create VWO Service

-Create a service to handle FME SDK initialization and operations:
+Create a service to handle FE SDK initialization and operations:

 ```typescript
 import { Injectable } from '@angular/core';